 The minaret’s platform stands 45 meters off the ground; the structure itself adds another 12 meters to the total, making it the highest minaret in the city.
 With its intricate brickwork and blue, turquoise and white mosaic stripes, the minaret reminds us of other ancient towers common in Central Asia.
 Indeed, it was built using techniques from the 12th to 15th centuries.
 However, it is a deceptively new building, little older than a century.
 It is also part of the mosque and madrassa with 42 rooms standing right next to it.

 Blue minaret of Khiva

 The colorful tiles of the blue minaret of Khiva, Kalta Minor, make this one of the highlights of many visitors’ trips to Uzbekistan.
 Standing at 29 meters tall, it was intended to be much bigger.
 However, when it reached one-third of its planned height construction stopped.There are several theories as to why this was.
 One is that it was realized that when the minaret was completed, people would be able to see into the Khan’s harem.
 Another holds that the Khan heard that the architect had been tasked with building an even taller Minaret in Bukhara; considering this a treasonable offense, he threatened to kill the architect, who escaped leaving his work unfinished.
-Less fantastic, but possibly more likely, a third theory holds that the main contractor Amin Khan died before the minaret could be finished and yet another that the money ran out.
+Less fantastic, but possibly more likely, a third theory holds that the main contractor Amin Khan died in 1855 before the minaret could be finished and yet another that the money ran out.
 Whichever story is true, it’s an unmissable sight.
 Next door is the Amin Khan Madrassa which is now a hotel.

 Juma Mosque of Khiva